JasonTang99/Art3mis/README.md

 Update July 23rd - Writing is done for .txt files.
 Need to work on reading from them into arraylists now.

+Update Aug 1st - Things have been busy last weekend.
+Interviews and stuff (Results out tomorrow wow).
+Should be back to normal now.
+CsvReadWrite is complete and functional.

 Thanks for Reading,
 Jason